Tuatan/typescript/README.md

     	typeof(MyEnum));
 ```

-...based on all types from specific assembly:
+...based on all types from a specific assembly:

 ```csharp